Guikingone/PantherExtension/doc/javascript.md

 # ...

-  And I wait for ".text" to contains "New Random text" And I wait that ".text" contains "New Random text" during 10 seconds # Waiting with a timeout And I wait that ".text" contains "New Random text" during 10 seconds every 200 milliseconds # Waiting with a timeout and a retry strategy
+  And I wait for ".text" to contains "New Random text" And I wait for ".text" to contains "New Random text" during 10 seconds # Waiting with a timeout And I wait for ".text" to contains "New Random text" during 10 seconds every 200 milliseconds # Waiting with a timeout and a retry strategy
 ```

 **Note: By default the timeout is 30 seconds, retry strategy is 250 milliseconds**